aleszu/2020-shiny-app/README.md

 # How to build a Shiny app that visualizes media coverage, tweets and Google search interest

 The following documentation explains the process of creating a Shiny app in RStudio.
-Inspired by Election DataBot, ProPublica and Google’s interactive exploration of voters and candidates in the 2016 midterms, this Shiny app acts as a dynamic interface to explore 2020 Democratic candidate tweets, Google search interest and mainstream media attention.
+Inspired by ProPublica and Google's Election DataBot, an interactive exploration of the 2016 midterms, this Shiny app acts as a dynamic interface to explore 2020 Democratic candidate tweets, Google search interest and mainstream media attention.

 ## Required R packages and API credentials